samjones00/docs/docs/_documentation/jupyter-notebooks-csharp.md

 ![](https://raw.githubusercontent.com/ServiceStack/docs/master/docs/images/jupyter/jupyter-lab-visual-example.png)

-## Try it out yourtself using MyBinder with generated notebooks
+## Try it out yourself using MyBinder with generated notebooks

 Another way to work with Jupyter, C# and ServiceStack generated notebooks is to do with via [MyBinder](https://mybinder.org/).
 MyBinder is a free hosted service that gives you an isolated docker container to run your notebooks if you are just trying something out.